stefek99/wings-integration/README.md

 }
 ```

-And we make a token contract, that can issue new tokens.
+And we need to make a token contract that can issue new tokens.
-Let's take one from example directory:
+Let's take one from the example directory:

 ```cs
 pragma solidity 0.4.18;